SAP/openui5-docs/docs/Support_Assistant_API_a34eb58.md

 <a name="loioa34eb58aaf124f538a3ead23a6cab04a__fig_y25_ws5_41b"/>Support Assistant Architecture

  ![](loiofad73ed570df460bbbc5b828c3fe4e15_LowRes.png "Support Assistant Architecture")

-There are two different use cases for its integration:

 -   Using browser window messaging protocol for agents in other window frames;